 The Company recognizes revenue when there is persuasive evidence that an arrangement exists, title has passed, collection is reasonably assured and the price is fixed or determinable.
-It sells OFIRMEV mostly to wholesalers who in-turn sell the product to hospitals.
-Sales to wholesalers provide for selling prices that are fixed on the date of sale, although the Company offers certain discounts to group purchasing organizations.
+It sells OFIRMEV mostly to wholesalers who, in-turn, sell the product to hospitals and other end-user customers.
+Sales to wholesalers provide for selling prices that are fixed on the date of sale, although the Company offers certain discounts to group purchasing organizations and governmental programs.
 The wholesalers take title to the product, bear the risk of loss of ownership, and have economic substance to the inventory.
 Further, the Company has no significant obligations for future performance to generate pull-through sales, however it does allow wholesalers to return product that is damaged or received in error.
 In addition, the Company allows for product to be returned beginning six months prior to, and ending twelve months following, product expiration.
-As OFIRMEV is the Company's first and only commercially available product, it does not believe it has sufficient sales and returns history at this time to accurately predict product returns from our wholesaler distribution channel.
-Therefore, the Company will recognize revenue when the wholesalers sell OFIRMEV to hospitals or other end-user customers, until the point at which it has obtained sufficient history to accurately estimate returns from the wholesalers.
+As OFIRMEV is the Company's first and only commercially available product and there is a limited amount of product return data, the Company does not believe it has sufficient sales and returns history at this time to reasonably estimate product returns from its wholesalers.
+It will continue to defer revenue recognition until the point at which it has obtained sufficient sales history to reasonably estimate returns from the wholesalers.
 Shipments of product that are not recognized as revenue are treated as deferred revenue until evidence exists to confirm that pull-through sales to hospitals or other end-user customers have occurred.

-At the time the Company recognizes revenue, it also records certain sales reserves and allowances as a reduction of gross revenue.
-These reserves and allowances include a prompt payment reserve, a product return reserve, a group purchasing discount and chargeback reserve, and an allowance for bad debts.
+The Company records certain sales reserves and allowances as a reduction to gross revenue and deferred revenue, as applicable.
+These reserves and allowances include distribution service fees, a prompt payment reserve, a group purchasing discount and chargeback reserve, and discounts to governmental programs, as applicable.
+Distribution service fees arise from contractual agreements the Company has with certain wholesalers for distribution services they provide with respect to OFIRMEV.
+These fees are generally a fixed percentage of the price of the product purchased by these wholesalers.
 The prompt payment reserve is based upon cash discounts the Company offers certain wholesalers as an incentive to meet certain payment terms.
 It accounts for these cash discounts at the time the sale is made to the wholesalers and reduces its accounts receivable accordingly.
-The group purchasing discount and chargeback reserve is based upon contracted discounts the Company provides to certain purchasing groups.
-The Company estimates the sales through its wholesalers to these organizations and accrues for the chargebacks it anticipates from its wholesalers for the difference between the current retail price and reduced price paid by these organizations.
+The group purchasing discount and chargeback reserve is based upon contracted discounts the Company provides to members of certain purchasing groups.
+The Company estimates the sales through its wholesalers to these group purchasing organizations and accrues for the chargebacks it anticipates from its wholesalers for the difference between the current retail price and the reduced price paid by the members of the group purchasing organizations.
 A group purchasing organization fee the Company incurs for these transactions is also recorded at the time of sale.
-The return reserve and allowance for bad debt is based on management's best estimate of the sales recorded during the period that are anticipated to be returned or that will be uncollectable.